Alpine skiing-Johnson fastest, Vonn third in interrupted final training

 "She knows she will have to push harder tomorrow because the rest of the girls will and it's an Olympic downhill."

-Vonn had one or two obvious wobbles, her left knee looking occasionally shaky, and Svindal suggested the American was compensating for the injury by trying to land with more weight on her right ski off the jumps.
+Vonn had one or two obvious wobbles, her left knee occasionally shaky, and Svindal suggested the American was compensating by trying to land with more weight on her right ski off the jumps.

 "It's going to wobble, right?," he said.
 "We'll try to have less of that tomorrow if we can ... but because the impacts here in the landings are flat, it's a hard impact."